AegixLinux/gohan/README.md

 # gohan

+Dot files are usually based on configuration, and they start with a `.`.
-Aegix Linux uses GOHAN to store and configure dot files deployed by [BARBS](https://aegixlinux.org/barbs.sh).
+Aegix uses this repo `gohan` to store and configure dot files deployed by [BARBS](https://aegixlinux.org/barbs.sh).

 There are a collection of neat scripts located in `~/.local/bin` you can check out.